 For The Puppy's Sake

-What matter as much, but physically this time, is to provide at least a week supply of the dog food you used.
+What matters as much, but physically this time, is to provide at least a week supply of the dog food you used.

 The Perfect Puppy Pack Is Full Of Toys & Goodies